Coprosma rhamnoides: Environmental conditions

-Predators, Parasites, and Diseases
+Predators, parasites, and diseases

-The coprosma rhamnoides is preyed upon by many species.
-Geckos and skinks are common herbivores of the berries.
-They eat the berries at night time.
-Birds such as kererū, tūī, korimako (bellbird), stitchbird, and weka will eat the berries by day.
-Lastly, rats will eat the berries too.
+Native lizards and frugivorous birds are likely seed dispersers for this species, including kererū, tūī, korimako (bellbird), stitchbird, and weka.
+Introduced rodents likely eat the fruit and seed.

 The leaves are appetising for mammals such as goats, deer or cattle.
-However, as the twiggy coprosma name suggests, the twig-like structure makes it difficult for grazers to access the leaves and berries.
+However, as the twiggy coprosma name suggests, the divaricating structure makes it difficult for grazers to access the leaves and berries.